Jawwad-Fida/Predicting-Irregular-Sleeping-Patterns-From-Tweets/README.md

 ## Data Availability

 When collecting data from Twitter for our experiments, we followed Twitter's rules and regulations for data privacy.
 We collect tweets after getting permission from Twitter.
 According to [Twitter's policy](https://developer.twitter.com/en/developer-terms/policy), the tweets collected are their public property, which should only be exposed partially publicly with their consent, a consent that is granted with the Twitter API.
-Therefore, we are sharing a modified form containing relevant tweets to understand users' psychological behavior.
+Therefore, a modified version of the data containing psycholinguistic characteristics of the tweets is distributed.
+The psycholinguistic dataset is generated using Linguistic Inquiry and Word Count (LIWC).

 ## Overall steps for dataset creation.